Contingency Lawyering - A possible cure for delay in Justice

 In the USA contingency fees are standard in personal injury cases.
-However, some jurisdictions in the United States prohibit contingency fees in criminal cases or a certain type of family cases.
+However, some jurisdictions in the United States prohibit contingency fees in criminal cases or a certain type of family case.

-Contingent fees agreement are valid in all provinces of Canada, but with some restrictions on what cases are to be handled on a contingent fee basis.
+Contingent fees agreements are valid in all provinces of Canada, but with some restrictions on what cases are to be handled on a contingent fee basis.

 Contingent fees have been allowed in South Africa since 1997.